-Upon exposure, the bentonite sections presented a consistent appearance; although the joints between blocks were clearly visible, all the construction gaps were sealed, even the big apertures hewn in the bentonite for the passing of the cable bunches (Figure 6).
+The bentonite sections presented a consistent aspect; although the joints between blocks were clearly visible, all the construction gaps were sealed, even the big apertures hewn in the bentonite for the passing of the cable bunches (Figure 3).
 Differences in coloration of the bentonite related to the variations of its water content were observed, the outer rings of the barrier showing darker colours.

-Figure 6: Appearance of the bentonite barrier after extraction of the heater
+Figure 3: Aspect of the bentonite barrier after extraction of the heater

 During the dismantling, the radial dimension of some blocks of different slices was measured.
-The average values obtained in each barrier ring (external, intermediate and internal) of different sections are plotted in Figure 7, along with the initial dimensions of the same kind of blocks.
-The deviation with respect to the initial dimension has been calculated for each ring and is shown in Table I. It is clear that the higher expansion has taken place in the outer ring, and that the ring closest to the heater has slightly shrunk, due probably to the effect of heating, since this shrinking has not been observed in the sections without heater.
-In those sections, even the central block (not included in the figure) has swollen.
+The average values obtained in each barrier ring of different sections are plotted in Figure 4, together with the initial dimensions of the same kind of blocks (ENRESA 2000).
+The deviation with respect to the initial dimension has been calculated for each ring and is shown in Table I. It is clear that the higher expansion has taken place in the outer ring, and that the ring closest to the heater has slightly shrunk, due probably to the effect of heating, as this shrinking has not been observed in the sections without heater.

-Figure 7: Radial dimension of the blocks in three different rings measured in situ during dismantling of several sections (1: external; 2: intermediate; 3: inner)
+Figure 4: Radial dimension of the blocks measured in situ during dismantling in three different rings (1: external; 2: intermediate; 3: inner)